twineworks/tweakflow/site/content/reference.md

 ### Binary literals

-Binary literals represent an array of bytes.
+Binary literals represent sequence of of bytes.
 They are notated as `0b` followed by zero or more pairs of hex digits from `[0-9a-fA-F]`.
+The separator character `_` can used to separate the hex-digit pairs and visually format the data.
+It can appear after the `0b` prefix in leading position, trailing position, and before and after any hex-digit pair.
+The separator character may be repeated.

 ```tweakflow
 # empty byte array